 2.4.3.
-Automatic Qualifying Score:
+Required Minimum Academic Standard and Automatic Qualifying Score:

 - 2.4.3.1.
-Performance in the Entrance Test and the number of applications for the schools will be used by the Committee of Reference to set the Automatic Qualifying Score.
-Above and at that qualifying score a child will receive an offer from their highest named preference of selective school (subject to living within the priority circle, not being a late entry or having an offer from a higher preference of school). - 2.4.3.2.
-The Committee will consider the descending score order and the number of children applying for each school (living within the priority circle and who registered before the closing date) and set the Automatic Qualifying Score as close to the Published Admission Number for the School as possible.
-The Committee of Reference has an overriding discretion to set the Automatic Qualifying Score and the minimum score for the waiting list as it considers appropriate to ensure that those offered places, and those on the waiting list, have reached the required academic standard for the school.
+In determining the Required Minimum Academic Standard and the Automatic Qualifying Score for the School, the Committee of Reference will consider the aptitude of the cohort, the categories of the oversubscription criteria and the Published Admission Number for the relevant year of entry.
+Places will be allocated in line with the School's Published Admission Number, where the Committee deem the aptitude of those to be allocated places are commensurate with cohorts previously admitted to the School. - 2.4.3.2.
+Above and at the Automatic Qualifying Score a child will receive an offer from their highest named preference of selective school (subject to living within the priority circles, not being a late entry or having an offer from a higher preference of school).
+Those at and above the Required Minimum Academic Standard, but below the Automatic Qualifying Score, will be placed on the waiting list. - 2.4.3.3.
+The available places will be offered in accordance with the admission criteria in the first round of offers on National Offer Day which is 2nd March 2026.
+Children living outside the outer priority circle will be offered places in the first round only if there are insufficient children of the required level of ability living within either the outer and inner priority circles.
+Children living outside the outer priority circle, late registrations and late applications will normally only be offered places in the second or subsequent round of offers, subject to their position on the waiting list and a vacancy occurring.

-- 2.4.3.3.
-The available places will be offered in accordance with the admission criteria in the first round of offers on National Offer Day which is Monday 1st March 2021.
-Children living outside the priority circle will be offered places in the first round only if there are insufficient children of the required level of ability living within the priority circle.
-Children living outside the priority circle, late registrations and late applications will normally only be offered places in the second or subsequent round of offers, subject to their position on the waiting list and a vacancy occurring. - 2.4.4.
+2.4.4.
 No consideration will be given in the case of twins (or triplets etc) where one child has been allocated a place because they scored above the Automatic Qualifying Score but the other(s) was/were below it.